javrodriguez/ISGS_BALL/README.md

 **⚠️ Important**: Due to GitHub's file size limits, the BED files are not included in this repository.
 You need to obtain them separately.

 ### Required BED Files (Not in Repository)
-- **Individual Sample Peaks**: 87 GSM files in `peaks/` directory
+- **Individual Sample Peaks**: 155 GSM files in `peaks/` directory
   - Each file contains ATAC-seq peaks for one sample
   - Format: BED4 (chr, start, end, peak_id)
+  - Typical range: 100,000-150,000 peaks per sample
-  - Example: `peaks/GSM6481643.peaks.bed`
+  - Example: `peaks/GSM6481643.peaks.bed` (113,449 peaks)

 - **Unified Peakome**: `unified_peakome_1kb_no_overlaps.bed`
-  - Created from all 87 samples
+  - Created from all 155 samples
-  - Overlap removal for unique regions
+  - Contains 191,876 unique peaks after overlap removal
   - Used for screening across all samples

 ### How to Obtain BED Files